 Sign #1 – Not eating

 Most Great Danes have absolutely no problem cleaning their food bowl of every delicious piece.
 So, when you walk by your Great Dane’s bowl is still full, there may be a problem.
-Not having an appetite may not be the end of the world, but it is a sure sign that your Great Dane may not be feeling well.

-Great Danes love to get into things they are should not.
+Great Danes love to get into things they should not.
 These fun little trips into the garbage can are a perfect example of why your Great Dane may have a stomachache ache today.

 Often a stomachache from eating all that left-over spaghetti can cause them to not want to eat for a day or two, but if your Great Dane’s appetite does not come back very quickly, then it may be time to take your Great Dane to your vet.

 If your Great Dane is not eating like they normally do, this would be the first sign to alert you that there is something wrong.
 When your Great Dane first starts to get sick, they will not eat all of their food or will stop eating altogether.
-If your Great Dane is not eating regularly, make an appointment to see your veterinarian.

 Another issue from exploring in the trash can or finding that dead squirrel in the backyard is something getting stuck.
 We have all seen that Great Dane, who sees you coming to get what they are playing with.